morganthomas/winning-arguments/winning-arguments.md

 One could improve the certainty of the ad hoc method of rejecting contradictions further beyond this by replacing it with a mechanical method.
 This is in essence an equivalent way of describing the approach of weakening the rules of logic while maintaining that the rules of logic are always correct to apply.
 I've already argued that one can't in this way improve upon the ad hoc method of rejecting contradictions.

+This, then, completes my defense of classical logic, except for the final task of rounding up the conclusions drawn in this section on Logic.

 ### Conclusions